Mr-Destructive/Mr-Destructive/README.md

 ## 👋 Hi, I’m Meet Gor aka @Mr-Destructive
-- I am a student pursing B.Tech in I.T., I like programming a lot.
+- I am a student 👨‍🎓 pursing B.Tech in I.T., I like programming a lot 👨‍💻.
-- Technical Content Writer and Django Developer.
+- Technical Content Writer ✍️ and Django Developer 🦄.
-- A Linux and Vim Enthusiast, BASH scripter, Pythonista.
+- A Linux 🐧 and Vim Enthusiast, BASH scripter, Pythonista 🐍.

 I am currently working on Django projects and learning about Golang.
 I am open to collabrating and contributing on open source ideas and projects.